-Select Paving are paving experts in Dublin.
-Over 30 years experience at installing block paving in Dublin.
+Select Paving in Dublin have over 30 years experience at installing block paving in Dublin.
 We are experts at designing and installing driveways with block paving and new patio areas.
 We can help to transform all types of outdoor areas using quality paving products from Kilsaran.
 Block paving can change the overall outlook of any outdoor area, creating a beautiful finished area that will look good all year round.

 We can provide you with multiple paving choices including standard herringbone patterns to basket-weave, stretcher bond paving, paving circles and other unique paving features.
 Block paving can be used anywhere around your property, to make a driveway, a patio or walkways connecting the two.
 It is especially good for driveway areas because it is flexible, can be very decorative, ultra hard wearing, non-slip and virtually maintenance free.

 The main advantage of having block paving installed rather than tarmac or concrete is that individual blocks can later be lifted up and replaced should they become damaged in any way, rather than having to have the whole driveway re done.

 By adding block paving to your home in Dublin, which has been installed by Select Paving, you can increase the value of your home, enhance the outlook of your home and have a functional driveway.

 Paving blocks come in many styles and can be laid in many different variations.
 We believe in offering our customers as many choices as possible when it comes to choosing the color, outlook and design layout of their new driveway, patio or paths.

 This is why we offer actual samples of the blocks so you can choose the one that you feel would best suit your surroundings.
 Of course, we can help you with that choice and give you the pro’s and con’s of such a choice.